All Products

 2. On the Instances page, click the ID of the CEN instance that you want to manage.

-4. On the details page of the transit router, click the Basic Settings tab.
+4. On the transit router instance page, click the Basic Information tab.
 On the right side of Transit Router CIDR, click Edit.

-5. In the Modify Transit router CIDR dialog box, find the CIDR block that you want to delete, click the 删除 icon, and then click OK.
+5. In the Modify Transit Router CIDR dialog box, click the 删除 icon on the right side of the target CIDR block, and then click OK.

-If the 删除 icon is dimmed, click 蓝色添加Add below the field.
-Then, the icon is displayed.
+If no 删除 icon is displayed, click 蓝色添加Add below the field.
+Then, the icon will be displayed.

-6. In the Results message, review the CIDR blocks and click OK.
+6. In the Results dialog box, review the CIDR blocks, and then click OK.

 References